dmkhanh/ticketmaster/README.md

 ![dashboard](images/dashboard.png)

 ## Credits
 Thank you [DataTalks Club](https://datatalks.club) for offering this free [course](https://github.com/DataTalksClub/data-engineering-zoomcamp) that helps me learn about the forementioned tools and technologies, especially Docker.
-I would also like to thank my colleagues for sharing their knowledge and learning with me!